All Episodes

 Oh, they're tracking pirates.

-This in the uh situation room.
+It's in the situation room.

 Obama's tracking the pirates.

-Jim Jones actually tracking the pirates.
+Jim Jones is actually tracking the pirates.

 Listen to this.

-What about the Somali Pirates?
+What about the Somali pirates?

 This is the same meeting.

-Uh and here is what the teleprompter told him to say about housing and refinancing.
+And here is what the teleprompter told him to say about housing and refinancing.

 There are seven to nine million people across the country who right now could be taking advantage of lower mortgage rates.